The $10,000 Fantasy Vacation raffle winner was Kathleen Smith of Georgetown. Congratulations! more info

-The Georgetown Project is partnering with local businesses to offer GISD high school students the opportunity to participate in the Summer Youth Employment Program.
+The Georgetown Project partnered with local businesses to offer GISD high school students the opportunity to participate in the Summer Youth Employment Program.
 SYEP is a paid summer internship that offers valuable work experiences in entry-level employment positions.

 More info SYEP FAQ SYEP Intern Application

 The IKEA Round Rock store selected The Georgetown Project to participate in the IKEA Life Improvement Challenge (LIC).
 Their aim is to help our organization by providing IKEA products, design expertise and manpower to makeover a space that helps us to improve the lives of others in Georgetown.
 The Georgetown Project came in second place.

 Lights On Afterschool was a big success here in Georgetown.
 This nationwide event to call attention to the importance of afterschool programs for America's children, families and communities, was well attended at open houses at all after-school locations and the annual Halloween Carnival at the Community Center.
 The Georgetown Afterschool Alliance Partners include The Georgetown Project, Extended School Enrichment (ESE), The After School Action Progarm (ASAP), The Teen Center, Williamson County Juvenile Services, and The Boys & Girls Club of Georgetown.
 These partners are committed to building important Developmental Assits in Georgetown's youth during out-of-school time.